Vandanawoss/vandana/_publications/2019-Online-Learning.md

 paperurl: "https://www.tandfonline.com/doi/full/10.1080/08923647.2019.1663082"
 citation: "Singh, V., & Thurman, A. (2019).
 How Many Ways Can We Define Online Learning?
 A Systematic Literature Review of Definitions of Online Learning (1988-2018).
 American Journal of Distance Education, 33(4), 289–306. https://doi.org/10.1080/08923647.2019.1663082"
 ---
+This is some comments that this theme likes, they are not really optional.